mayank2408/Deeplearning.ai/Deeplearning.ai/README.md

 # Deeplearning.ai
-Assignments for deeplearning course offered by deeplearning.ai on Coursera.
+Assignments for deeplearning course offered by deeplearning.ai.